 It is always a difficult question to ask what kind of potentials we have.
-In the course of Positive Psychology, I noticed that the “24 Character Strengths” announced by the VIA Institute on Character can give us a clear and concrete guidance.
+In the course of Positive Psychology, I noticed that the “24 Character Strengths” announced by the VIA Institute on Character can give us clear and concrete guidance.

 The “24 Character Strengths” is scientifically tested.
 It classified our core characteristics into 24 groups (see the table above).
 There are some sub-groups under each group.
-It is a tremendous reference to understand our core characteristics to live our potentials.
+It is a tremendous reference to understanding our core characteristics to live our potentials.
 You can even find out your own character strengths by doing their survey.
 The survey is free, you can do it by clicking this link: https://www.viacharacter.org/www/Character-Strengths-Survey

-According to positive psychologists, the only way that can bring us long time happiness is to live for a full life.
-And the only way to live for a full life is to figure out and make good use of the potentials within us.
+According to positive psychologists, the only way that can bring us long time happiness is to live a full life.
+And the only way to live a full life is to figure out and make good use of the potentials within us.
 To live with no regret, we better take action NOW!